 Soy production is directly linked to deforestation and biodiversity loss.
 Photo: WWF

-The Swedish Soy Dialogue was formed as a network in 2014 as a cross-sectoral initiative where members voluntarily contribute to the development of responsibly produced soy.
-The Soy Dialogue is an unique collaboration where Sweden, a small market on the international scale, creates a united voice in order to improve the standard of soy production of its suppliers.
+The Swedish Soy Dialogue was formed as a network in 2014 as a cross-sectoral initiative where members voluntarily contributed to the development of responsibly produced soy.
+The Swedish Soy Dialogue was an unique collaboration where Sweden, a small market on the international scale, created a united voice to improve the standard of soy production of its suppliers.
 Since 2022, the work is instead conducted via the new Swedish platform for high-risk commodities, hosted by ETI Sweden.

-The Soy Dialogue approves certain certification systems: Photo: Wikipedia Commons
+The Swedish Soy Dialogue approved certain certification systems: Photo: Wikipedia Commons

-The demands made by the Swedish food market have the potential to both develop a market for sustainable soy products, and stimulate responsible soy production in South America and other high-risk areas.
+The demands that were jointly developed and decided upon via the Swedish Soy Dialogue have created an important basis to stimulate more sustainable production both in South America and other high-risk areas.
 The work conducted within the Swedish Soy Dialogue, and that going forward will take place within the Swedish platform for high-risk commodities, also aims to contribute to developing a market for more sustainably produced soy.
 Responsible production includes criteria that protect nature, ecosystems and local communities, acceptable working conditions and the responsible use of agricultural chemicals.
 An important requirement is that the production of soy does not occur in ecologically valuable areas, or destroy important ecosystem services, and social or cultural values.